 Insight and connection into the industry are critical and essential in minimizing the risk of investment.

 Note that if startups directly solicit you and you are NOT an accredited investor, they are at legal risk.
-Pitching non-accredited investors potentially changes their status and creates new regulatory issues for them.
+Pitching to non-accredited investors potentially changes their status and creates new regulatory issues for them.

 For this reason, the Westchester Angels limits our membership to accredited investors.
+(Though we do have events and opportunities for non-accredited investors to get involved.

 Startups in need of cash have two options: debt or equity.